The dangers of assuming that others have it easier

 • “They make lots of money, and can outsource that thing.”
 Once people think you make lots of money, they start charging you lots of money.

-Those ahead of you in any competitive field may have overcome whatever difficulty you currently face, but I find that it’s a mistake to think that they’re playing on an “easy” level.
+Those ahead of you in any competitive field may have overcome whatever difficulty you currently face, but I think it’s a mistake to assume that others are playing on an “easy” level.
 Typically, this happens when we’re narrowly focused on whatever we currently find challenging.
-Stewing in that sense of powerlessness actually decreases your motivation: when we think that life isn’t fair, we assume that our actions have less value.
+Stewing in a sense of powerlessness decreases motivation: when we think that life isn’t fair, we assume that our actions have less value.

 Once you overcome your current difficulties, the stakes will become higher; the next level will contain new challenges that you can’t see from where you are—things that no one posts about, because, if we’re all honest, when was the last time you posted about your professional difficulties in a pubic setting?